 3.2.1 Geographical Limits

-HS1 runs from the Eurotunnel interface at the UK end of the Channel Tunnel at Cheriton to St Pancras International Station.
+HS1 runs from the Eurotunnel interface at the UK end of the Channel Tunnel at Cheriton to St. Pancras International Station.
 Please refer to Annex 4 for a route map of HS1.

-St Pancras International Station is part of HS1 except that the tracks, signals, railway telecommunications and overhead line equipment in platforms 1 to 4 (inclusive) are part of the NR Network.
-London Underground and Thameslink are also not part of HS1 at St Pancras.
-Ebbsfleet International Station, Stratford International Station and the international section of Ashford International Station are part of HS1, although the tracks passing through the international section of Ashford International Station and the signals, railway telecommunications and overhead line equipment are part of the NR Network.
-The infrastructure maintenance depot at Singlewell and the infrastructure maintenance siding at St Pancras are not available for normal railway operations, and are restricted to operations that service the network.
+St. Pancras International Station is part of the HS1 network except that the tracks, signals, railway telecommunications and overhead line equipment in platforms 1 to 4 (inclusive) are part of the NRIL Network.
+London Underground and Thameslink are also not part of HS1 at St. Pancras International Station.
+Ebbsfleet International Station, Stratford International Station and the international section of Ashford International Station are part of HS1, although the tracks passing through the international section of Ashford International Station and the signals, railway telecommunications and overhead line equipment are part of the NRIL Network.
+The infrastructure maintenance depot at Singlewell and the infrastructure maintenance siding at St. Pancras International are not available for normal railway operations, and are restricted to operations that service the network.